-64% report eating one or less fruits per day 65% report eating one or less veggies per day
+60% report eating one or less fruits per day

+58% report eating one or less veggies per day

-25% report experiencing food insecurity Persistent Disparities In all service area counties (excluding Taliaferro, where the rate was not available) Black residents had a significantly higher rate of ED visits for diabetes than White residents.
-In addition, in all counties (excluding Taliaferro, where the rate was not available), a Black resident was more than twice as likely to visit the Emergency Department for diabetes than a White resident, adjusting for age, in 2017.
-According to U.S. Department of Health & Human Services data (HHS), Latinx males and females are significantly more likely to be obese or overweight than non-Latinx, White males and females.
-In Greene, Morgan, and Putnam counties, a Black resident was three times as likely to visit an ED for diabetes than a White resident, and in Morgan county, a Black resident was five times more likely to visit an ED for Diabetes than a White resident, adjusting for age, in 2017.
+25% report experiencing food insecurity

+In all five counties, Black residents had a significantly higher rate of ED visits for diabetes than White residents.
+Additionally, in Elbert and Stephens counties, a Black resident was more than twice as likely to visit the emergency department for diabetes than a White resident, adjusted for age (2017).
+According to U.S. Department of Health & Human Services data (HHS), Latinx males and females are significantly more likely to be obese or overweight than non-Latinx, white males and females.

+In Franklin county, a Black individual was more than five times as likely to visit an ED for diabetes than a White individual, adjusted for age (2017).
 When we examined these trends over time, evidence from secondary data showed persistent, statistically significant differences for the years observed (2007-2017) (Source: OASIS).

-The figure below represents the orders of magnitude between the state ED Visit rate disparity for the Black population in Georgia and the three counties with the greatest disparity.
+The figure below represents the orders of magnitude between the state ED visit rates for Black individuals in the Service Area and the two counties with the greatest disparity: Franklin, where Black residents were 5.76 times more likely than White residents to go to the ED for diabetes; and Stephens, where the ED visit rate was 2.95 times greater than that for White individuals.

-Emergency Department Visits for Diabetes: Racial Disparity Focus Group Data What are your most significant health issues?
+Emergency Department Visits for Diabetes: Racial Disparity

+What are your most significant health issues?